threefoldtech/info_grid/src/threefold_token/buy_sell_tft/tft_lobstr/tft_lobstr_short_guide.md

 ## Introduction

-Welcome to our guide on how to buy and sell TFTs on Stellar Chain with the [Lobstr wallet](https://lobstr.co/)!
+In this tutorial, we will guide you through the process of getting TFT on the [Lobstr Wallet](https://lobstr.co/).
+The wallet is available for both desktop and mobile as a web and mobile app.

 Lobstr Wallet is a secure and user-friendly wallet designed specifically for the Stellar blockchain.
 It allows you to store, manage, and transact with your Stellar-based assets, including TFT (ThreeFold Token).
-In this tutorial, we will guide you through the process of getting TFT on Lobstr Wallet.

 ## Prerequisites